Fluffy Blueberry Pancakes Recipe (Easy!)

 A fluffy blueberry pancake breakfast in just 20 minutes (while still in your PJs) is the best kind of morning.
 Once you know how to make blueberry pancakes from scratch, you’ll never go back to store-bought mix again!

-These pancakes are fluffy and fabulous.
+These blueberry pancakes are the fluffiest and most fabulous breakfast around!
 The key ingredient?
 Buttermilk!
 The acid in the buttermilk helps your pancakes rise, yielding extra fluffy, tender cakes.
 The buttermilk, along with a splash of vanilla extract and sweet-tart blueberries, give your pancakes a crazy delicious flavor boost.
 You really can’t beat the flavor and texture of these homemade pancakes.
+You might as well make Mini Pancakes and a Dutch Baby while you’re at it.

 When I say easy, I’m talking EASY!
 These blueberry pancakes are made from scratch, from batter to first batch, in just 20 minutes.